 UW Undergraduate Research Symposium entry

 Understanding User Preferences for a Robot Feeding System.
 Led by Amal Nanavati, a Ph.D. student in the Allen School.
-This research is currently underway.
+This research continues into 2023.

 Academic year 2020-21